Ultrasound (Diagnostic Medical Sonography)

 - Complete all prerequisites (including the completion of the ACT ≥20).
 All prerequisites MUST be completed by the application deadline date.
-Course schedules for all courses offered by Trenholm can be found at My TRENHOLM portal by selecting the student tab, clicking on registration and clicking on student detail Schedule or concise student schedule..
+Course schedules for all courses offered by Trenholm, can be found at My TRENHOLM portal by selecting the student tab, clicking on registration and clicking on student detail Schedule or concise student schedule..

 *Students seeking additional hours in order to achieve full-time status during the prerequisite phase may find the following courses beneficial: BIO 202 – A&P II, SPH 106 – Fund of Speech, or MTH 112 – Finite Math*